lawesworks/vision-model-workbench/README.md

 ## Intended Audience
 This repository is designed for:
-- Engineers and data scientists new to computer vision
 - Solution architects and sales engineers
 - Technical teams exploring AI workflows
 - Non-coders participating in hands-on labs